-- Have not completed 3 years of service, - Are part-time or seasonal, - Are nonresident aliens who receive no U.S. source earned income from you, or - Are not included in the plan but are in a unit of employees covered by a collective bargaining agreement, if the benefits provided under the plan were the subject of good-faith bargaining between you and employee representatives.
+- Have not completed 3 years of service; - Are part time or seasonal; - Are nonresident aliens who receive no U.S. source earned income from you; or - Aren't included in the plan but are in a unit of employees covered by a collective bargaining agreement, if the benefits provided under the plan were the subject of good-faith bargaining between you and employee representatives.